No. 13 Kentucky tops No. 10 Arkansas 75-64 in SEC opener | WTOP

 BIG PICTURE

 Arkansas didn’t arrive in Lexington until late afternoon but stayed close for most of the game.
-But the Razorbacks shot just 39%, including 5 of 21 from long range after entering the game with 101 3s.
+But the Razorbacks shot just 39%, including 5 of 21 from long range after entering the game with 101 3s, which topped Power 5 schools.

 Kentucky initially looked rusty from its long break before finding energy in the second quarter on both ends to seize the lead.
 Defense in the middle quarters was key in slowing the high-scoring Razorbacks, and their depth made a difference down the stretch, outscoring the Razorbacks 23-11 in bench points.